VBNation/Sayori-Bot-Eyes/README.md

 # Sayori-Bot-Eyes
-Sayori's eyes based will be stored here.
+Sayori's eyes based works will be stored here.